itsaboutcode/wordpress_notes/README.md

 <img width="1154" alt="Screenshot 2023-01-29 at 9 48 38 PM" src="https://user-images.githubusercontent.com/204423/215341318-8058986c-0d55-4b37-a494-5a79ad0e905f.png">

-### Adding readme.txt file in the root folder of plugin
+### The `readme.txt` file in a WordPress plugin

+The `readme.txt` file in a WordPress plugin is typically located in the root directory of the plugin.
+It is part of the plugin's code and is included in the plugin folder along with other important files such as the plugin's `main` file, the `uninstall.php` file, and any other necessary files.

 The `readme.txt` file in a WordPress plugin is a simple text file that provides important information about the plugin.
 The purpose of the file is to help users understand what the plugin does, how to install and use it, and what the requirements are for running it.
 The `readme.txt` file also contains other important information such as the plugin version, author information, and a change log.